TL;DR

 A coworking referral program is an initiative that rewards existing members for bringing new members into your space.

-They are set up so that your existing member receives something beneficial, like a discount on their membership fees, for every member they bring in who signs up for your space.
+They are set up so that your existing member receives something beneficial, like a discount on their membership plan, for every potential lead they bring in.
 This could mean:

 - Giving a member a free month for referring a new member